-- 3.1.8 It is important that developers make early contact with the Housing Enabling & Development Team through Development Management in order to discuss the affordable housing requirements for any proposed development. - 3.1.9 The Council will require the developer to provide the following information prior to agreeing the planning contribution in terms of affordable housing to ensure that the proposals comply with current Affordable Housing Policies, SPD requirements and supporting information / earlier guidance provided by the Council: - Details of the mix of housing, number of units, type of units (e.g. social rented/intermediate), size of units - Details of design layout and construction standards (e.g location of affordable units, phasing of development, compliance with design standards). - Independently audited evidence of compliance with SPD requirements using HCA HQIs, Habinteg Lifetime Homes, Habinteg Wheelchair user standards and Secure by Design (or any successor equivalents). - For outline planning applications, the S.106 agreement will establish the broad requirements for affordable housing delivery and will make the detailed submissions a requirement of the Reserved Matters application/s.

-- Details on affordability of the affordable housing units. - How the affordable housing provision complies with Policy CP9.
+- 3.1.12 It is important that developers make early contact with the Housing Enabling & Development Team through Development Management in order to discuss the affordable housing requirements for any proposed development. - 3.1.13 The Council will require the developer to provide the following information prior to agreeing the planning contribution in terms of affordable housing to ensure that the proposals comply with current Affordable Housing Policies, SPD requirements and supporting information / earlier guidance provided by the Council: - Details of the mix of housing, number of units, type of units (e.g. social rented/intermediate), size of units - Details of design layout and construction standards (e.g location of affordable units, phasing of development, compliance with design standards). - For outline planning applications, the S.106 agreement will establish the broad requirements for affordable housing delivery and will make the detailed submissions a requirement of the Reserved Matters application/s. - Details on affordability of the affordable housing units. - How the affordable housing provision complies with Policy CP9.